RediSearch/RediSearch/docs/Commands.md

 Updates a synonym group.

-The command is used to update an existing synonym group with additional terms.
+The command is used to create or update a synonym group with additional terms.
 Only documents which were indexed after the update will be affected.

 ---